Regionalverkehre Start Deutschland: Lower Saxony-Central diesel network (Dieselnetz Niedersachsen-Mitte)

-The Lower Saxony Regional Transport Company (LNVG) and the Westphalia-Lippe Regional Transport Company (NWL) initially awarded the Lower Saxony-Central diesel network to DB Regio in September 2020.
-In November 2020, it was announced that the network would be transferred to Regionalverkehre Start Deutschland, which began operations in December 2021.
+Landesnahverkehrsgesellschaft Niedersachsen (LNVG) and Nahverkehr Westfalen-Lippe (NWL) initially awarded the Lower Saxony-Central diesel network to DB Regio in September 2020.
+In November 2020, it was announced that the network would be transferred to Regionalverkehre Start Deutschland GmbH, which began operations in December 2021.

 The network comprises two sub-networks that were previously awarded separately: lines RB 37 (Bremen Hbf–Soltau–Uelzen) and RB 38 (Hannover Hbf–Soltau–Buchholz (Nordheide)–Hamburg-Harburg) were previously operated as the Heidekreuz by erixx, the Heidesprinter.
 The Weser-/Lammetalbahn network with lines RB 77 (Hildesheim Hbf–Hameln–Löhne–Bünde) and RB 79 (Hildesheim–Bodenburg) was previously operated by NordWestBahn.

 Alstom Coradia LINT vehicles from the LNVG vehicle pool continued to be used.
 The headquarters of Start Niedersachsen Mitte has been in Soltau since November 2021.
 There is a branch in Hanover and Hildesheim.
 As of 2021, around 170 employees are employed.

 After taking over the network, Start Niedersachsen was criticised because its operations had become unreliable.
 There were increasing numbers of cancelled services, delays and missed connections, and passengers were not well informed.
 Start was threatened with a warning from the responsible authority, the Landesnahverkehrsgesellschaft Niedersachsen (LNVG).
 Ultimately, in November 2022, Start Niedersachsen received a contractual penalty of €2.7 million for cancelled and delayed trains.Start has appealed against the penalties imposed because the vehicles leased to Start by the LNVG, as the owner, are not in an age-appropriate and very poor condition.